openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - datetime
      - Timestamp for when the student submitted the essay.
 This value is currently always the same as ``created_at``.

-**History**: Added 3 April 2014.

 openassessment.save_submission
 -------------------------------

-The server emits these events when a student saves a response essay.
-Note that students save responses before they submit them for assessment.
+The server emits this event when a student saves a response essay.
+Students save responses before they submit them for assessment.

 **Event Source**: Server

+**History**: Added 3 April 2014.

 ``event`` **Fields**: